kyscott18/allegedly/README.md

 # Allegedly

-A Solidity compilier that "allegedly" works, written in TypeScript.
+A Solidity compiler that "allegedly" works, written in TypeScript.